‘Fixer Upper’ Rumors: Chip Gaines To Get His Own Store

 — People Magazine (@people) January 20, 2017

-That’s the word from People Magazine, whose latest round of Fixer Upper rumors have all the details we could possibly ever want about Chip’s new little shop.
+That’s the word from People Magazine, whose latest round of Fixer Upper rumors has all the details we could possibly ever want about Chip’s new little shop.
 It’s actually a little outpost contained within the Magnolia Market at the Silos, which is owned by Chip’s wife — and the other half of the Fixer Upper team — Joanna Gaines.
 The market, which gets more than 20,000 visitors a week, also has a garden and a bake shop contained within the silos, so it’s literally like getting a full shopping experience in one center!

 (2/2)I got to meet @chippergaines @joannagaines from Fixer Upper.
 Thank you guys for letting me meet you, see what you do and being so nice pic.twitter.com/4O63iKutxt